maheshsubramaniya/maheshsubramaniya.github.com/_posts/programming/2012-06-03-install-markdown-for-emacs.md

 title: How to setup Markdown Mode for Emacs.
 author: Mahesh Subramaniya
 meta-description: Learn how to install the markdown mode for the Emacs editor
+excerpt: Learn how to install the markdown mode for the Emacs editor
 tags: markdown,emacs
 categories: ['programming']
 ---